skylerbullard/House-Prices-Portfolio/README.md

 A predictive _mean-squared-error_ model will be evaluated on _Root-Mean-Squared-Error(RMSE)_ between the logarithm of _predicted_ value and the logarithm of _observed_ sales price.

+# Strategy

+_MSE_ is the average of squared error; the square difference between the predicted and actual target variables divided by total amount of data points. _MSE_ is measured in units square of the target.

+_RMSE_ is the square root of _MSE_. _RMSE_ is measured in same units as target variable; penalizes larger errors more.

 # Data

 ### features: redefined in laymen's terms and specificied measuring units

-- SalePrice: (target) property sale price in dollars. the target variable
+- 'SalePrice': (target) property sale price in dollars. the target variable
 - 'MSSubClass': building classification identifying what house used for
 - 'MSZoning:' zoning classification
 - 'LotFrontage:' feet of street connected to front